California Solar Consumer Protection Guide Overview & FAQ

-Solar providers submitting applications to interconnect residential solar customers in the service areas of Pacific Gas and Electric Company (PG&E), Southern California Edison (SCE), and San Diego Gas & Electric (SDG&E) are required to collect customer initials and a signature on the California Solar Consumer Protection Guide.
+Solar providers submitting applications to interconnect residential solar customers in the service areas of Pacific Gas and Electric Company (PG&E), Southern California Edison (SCE), San Diego Gas & Electric (SDG&E), Bear Valley Electric Service (BVES), and PacifiCorp are required to collect customer initials and a signature on the California Solar Consumer Protection Guide.

-- English Solar Consumer Protection Guide (January 2021, version 2)
+- Armenian Solar Consumer Protection Guide (version 3)

-- Chinese Solar Consumer Protection Guide (January 2021, version 2)
+- Chinese Solar Consumer Protection Guide (version 3)

-- Korean Solar Consumer Protection Guide (January 2021, version 2)
+- Korean Solar Consumer Protection Guide (version 3)

-- Spanish Solar Consumer Protection Guide (January 2021, version 2)
+- Spanish Solar Consumer Protection Guide (version 3)

-- Tagalog Solar Consumer Protection Guide (January 2021, version 2)
+- Tagalog Solar Consumer Protection Guide (version 3)

-- Vietnamese Solar Consumer Protection Guide (January 2021, version 2)
+- Vietnamese Solar Consumer Protection Guide (version 3)